How to apply

 - Grade awarded for the Bachelor’s degree thesis

 - Grades awarded for the other courses of the Bachelor’s degree

 Admitted to Master's studies?

-If you applied in one of the international application rounds (from mid-October to mid-January for autumn studies or June to mid-August for spring studies), you do not need to actively accept your offer at universityadmissions.se.
-However, you do need to decline the offer if you are unable to start your studies at Lund University.
+If you applied in the international application round (from mid-October to mid-January for autumn studies), you do not need to actively accept your offer at universityadmissions.se.
+However, you do need to decline the offer if you are unable to begin your studies at Lund University.

-Tuition fees do not apply for exchange students, PhD students or EU/EEA students.
+Tuition fees do not apply to exchange students, PhD students or EU/EEA students.

 There are no application or tuition fees for students who are citizens of the European Union (EU), the European Economic Area (EEA) and Switzerland.